-Work groups as a way of organizing and problem solving is being perpetuated through AAEP in Afghanistan.
+Work groups as a way of organizing and problem solving are being perpetuated through AAEP in Afghanistan.
 The WIA Work Group represents stakeholders from different sectors of agricultural production; non-government organizations, government extension, the research community and farmers from around the Kabul area.
 They meet regularly to discuss issues that pertain to women working in agriculture in Afghanistan.
-Together they have developed proposals for extension projects demanded by the women famers, such as saffron growing, which requires costly inputs but is a recognized cash crop, and improved food processing for adding value to kitchen garden produce.
+Together they have developed proposals for extension projects demanded by the women farmers, such as saffron growing, which requires costly inputs but is a recognized cash crop, and improved food processing for adding value to kitchen garden produce.
 In addition, the women have learned the benefit of cooperation and now form a tight network of women who are committed to helping others and together have an impressive bank of horticultural and marketing knowledge.

 Women's Work Group in Kabul, Afghanistan